-The purpose of this section within the Management Agreement is to ensure the Parties understand, accept, and recognize that this Agreement does not establish any fiduciary relationship between them, and that nothing in this Management Agreement is intended to make either party a partner or joint venturer of the other, or to build any commercial or other arrangement between the Parties.
+The purpose of this section within the Management Agreement is to ensure the Parties understand, accept, and recognize that this Agreement does not establish any fiduciary relationship between them and that nothing in this Management Agreement is intended to make either party a partner or joint venturer of the other or to build any commercial or other arrangements between the Parties.

-The Company agrees to keep the Manager free against any responsibility arising from any arrangement entered into with a third party within the limits of the Manager's jurisdiction and powers under this agreement, and to compensate the Manager for any expenses incurred in conjunction with those contracts.
+The Company agrees to keep the Manager free against any responsibility arising from any arrangement entered into with a third party within the limits of Manager's jurisdiction and powers under this agreement and to compensate the Manager for any expenses incurred in conjunction with those contracts.

-The Company therefore agrees to indemnify and leave free the Manager against every application for any relief whatsoever brought by any party arising out of any behavior or negligence of the Manager or any person operating within its control, whether or not the claim is well-founded.
+The Company, therefore, agrees to indemnify and leave free the Manager against every application for any relief whatsoever brought by any party arising out of any behaviour or negligence of the Manager or any person operating within its control, whether or not the claim is well-founded.

 Business in a Box offers over 2,600 business and legal templates developed by industry experts in collaboration with business lawyers.
 When you sign up for Business in a Box, you gain access to thousands of templates, including a management agreement template that provides a comprehensive and customizable legal contract for your business, meeting your specific needs and requirements.

 Streamline your management agreement process with Business in a Box and ensure your business operates smoothly.